grip-on-software/monetdb-import/Database_structure.md

     -   **goal** - VARCHAR(500): Human-readable description of what the
         primary goal of the sprint is.
 This may be related to product delivery or the main task for the sprint.
 Previously this was sometimes provided in the sprint name instead.
+This is NULL if no goal is provided to the sprint
+    -   **board_id** - INT: Internal JIRA identifier of the primary board to which this sprint is added.
+This is NULL if the relation to the board is not available.

 -   **project**: The projects that were collected and additional